Product Manager, Force Sustainment Systems

 The Cargo Aerial Delivery Program encompasses the design and development of supplies and equipment in support of mass airborne assaults, resupply, special operations, deep strike concepts, and humanitarian relief.
 The focus is on improved accuracy and reliability of parachutes, increased payloads, improved safety, and increased operational flexibility.

 Force Provider is the Army’s Premier Base Camp.
 The Force Provider concept was born in 1991 as a result of inadequate living conditions for our Soldiers during Desert Shield/Storm.
-General Sullivan, CSA directed the development of a containerized, highly deployable city.
+As a result, senior Army leaders directed the development of a containerized, highly deployable city.
 Force Provider provides Soldiers with the basic necessities for living conditions - billets, showers, latrines, and laundry, kitchen and their support equipment.
 Force Provider includes power generation and distribution, fuel support, water and waste water systems.

 The Force Provider Module has evolved from a 550 Soldier camp with limited flexibility in deployment capability into an Expeditionary Base Camps designed to support 150 Soldiers with billeting facilities, administration facilities, dining facilities, water and fuel storage, and distribution systems, and wastewater collection.
 Force Provider systems provide the flexibility to be collocated in order to support units in upwards of 3000 personnel.
 In addition to the 150 personnel camps, a limited number of 75 personnel camps are available to support smaller units operating in austere locations.
-The Force Provider program office also manages additional add-on capability such as: MWR facility, Low Demand Start Stop (LDSS) micro-grid systems, site preparation kits, cold weather kit, and numerous other add-on capabilities
+The Force Provider program office also manages additional add-on capability such as: Morale, Welfare & Recreation (MWR) facility, Low Demand Start Stop (LDSS) micro-grid systems, site preparation kits, cold weather kit, and numerous other add-on capabilities.

-Force Provider has provided operations across the globe in: Guatemala, Honduras, Haiti, Guantanamo Bay, Bosnia, Iraq, Afghanistan Freedom, Japan, Korea, Europe and Africa.
-Due to the resounding success of the program and versatility of the system the Force Provider modules continue to remain in high demand from Combatant Commanders.
+Force Provider has provided operations across the globe in: Guatemala, Honduras, Haiti, Guantanamo Bay, Bosnia, Iraq, Afghanistan, Japan, Korea, Europe and Africa.
+Due to the resounding success of the program and versatility of the system, the Force Provider modules continue to remain in high demand from Combatant Commanders.

 Future Capabilities Integration Laboratory